-The optic disc is the round spot on the retina formed by the passage of the axons of the retinal > ganglion cells.
-The ganglion cells receive the final impulse created by the reception of light by > the retinal photoreceptors.
-Their axons form the nerve fiber layer of the retina.
-The nerve fibers > flow together at this spot to form the beginning of the optic nerve. > > The optic disc swells in reaction to a variety of insults.
-The most common causes include: > > - Demyelinating optic neuritis
+The optic disc is the round spot on the retina formed by the passage of the axons of the retinal ganglion cells, which transfer signals from the photoreceptors of the eye to the optic nerve, allowing us to see.

+Swelling of the optic disc can occur in reaction to a variety of insults.
+The most common causes of swelling include:

+- Demyelinating optic neuritis

 - Compressive optic neuropathy